kamranahmedse/kamranahmedse.github.io/blog/_posts/2018-03-18-driver-js-behind-the-scenes.md

 ## What's the point?

 So has it all been about the stars and getting props?
 Honestly, I never even think about this stuff while I am working on something.
 I am a strong believer of the fact that if YOU think you are doing a good job then you don't need to look for approval from others.
 I [already have them in abundance](http://github.com/kamranahmedse) and for this project specifically I didn't even think that it would get that big or to show up in the "popular projects" section in my profile.
-I started working on it mainly because it seemed interesting and seemed to be something that had a real use for me and might be for others.
+I started working on it mainly because it seemed interesting and seemed to be something that had a real use for me and maybe for others.
 I couldn't care less about the stars; I will still make things when nobody is watching.
 Plus, it has been quite some time since [I last played](https://github.com/kamranahmedse/jumper-bot) with `canvas` and wanted to make something interesting.
 And I did learn a couple of things, so stars were just a positive side-effect that I wasn't aiming for.

 And that about wraps it up.
 Until next time, keep making!